brug-be/rubybelgium-documents/events/howto_organize_a_brug.md

 >Sponsor:
 >
 >Betacowork can host participants for free if they need a place to work on the day of the event.
 Here is the link to signup: www.betacowork.com/try

+Email reminder template:

+>Subject: BRUG [Month] [Year] - Catering reminder
+>
+>Hello dear Rubyists,
+>
+>As usual, here's the quick reminder for tonight's catering: I will be ordering Domino's pizzas at 18:00 for those of you who answered "Yes to pizza" in the RSVP.
+>
+>If you want one ordered for you, and haven't said so yet, please complete the RSVP before tonight (it's the green box on the upper right corner of the event's page).
+And bring 10€, to make the delivery wo/man happy :-).
+>
+>If you have special requirements (vegeterian, vegan, etc.), or questions, please leave a comment on the RSVP or on the event's comments section.
+>
+>See you all tonight!
+>
+>[Your name]